+Here we will lay out the necessary constraints to calculate the \Reach{} and \Path{} attack graph metrics, which will be needed in the formulation of the objective function of our model.

-\textit{Attack Graph Reachability}\\ This part of the model is devoted to the attack graph, specifically which capabilities an attacker can reach.
+\paragraph{\Reach{} Measure} This part of the model is devoted to which capabilities an attacker can reach from the root of the attack graph.
 It creates channels between variables of the networking model and variables of the attack graph.
 It also models the semantics of {\tt AND} and {\tt OR} nodes as well reachability within the attack graph.

 Equation~\ref{eq16} models an {\tt OR} node.
 Namely, it states that the capability $n$ is enable if the adversary can traverse at least one inbound arc (coming from an exploit).
 Equation~\ref{eq17a} models an {\tt AND} node.
 Namely, it states that the exploit $n$ is enabled provided that \emph{all} inbound arcs can be traversed by the adversary.
 Equation~\ref{eq17b} models an \texttt{OR} node in a similar fashion.